Extending Design:

 Nobel Peace Centre:

-The Nobel Peace Centre in Oslo was initially mentioned when the project for extending the design was first done, as the Nobel Peace Centre focuses on rewarding those who seek to bring peace and the betterment of mankind, and I feel that a piece that focuses on the beauty of the human routine would be openly welcomed there.
+The Nobel Peace Centre in Oslo was initially mentioned when the project extending the Design was first undertaken, as it focuses on rewarding those who seek to bring peace and improve the well-being of mankind.
+I feel that a piece focusing on the beauty of the human routine would be warmly welcomed there.
 The Nobel Peace Centre is also no stranger to hosting art exhibitions that align with its own mission.

 United Nations Headquarters: